PhilipPartsch/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

 The Service Discovery shall also pack entries together, when no random delay is involved.
-For example shall all Subscribe Eventgroup entries of a message be answered together in one message.
+For example: All Subscribe Eventgroup shall entries of a message be answered together in single message.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_66